Search

 • whether or not they are shipped under a TDG exemption

-• type of safety mark
+• type of dangerous goods mark or dangerous goods safety mark

-Labels and placards are diamond shaped (also referred to as “square on point”) and must be displayed as illustrated below.
+Labels and placards are diamond-shaped (also referred to as “square on point”) and must be displayed as illustrated below.

 Figure 1: Label and placard (Image from Transport Canada)